-determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors;

-- reviewing and approving the retention of the independent auditors to perform any proposed permissible non-audit services; - reviewing and approving or rejecting transactions between the Company and any related persons; and - reviewing and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal control over financial reporting and disclosure controls.
+- determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - reviewing and approving the retention of the independent auditors to perform any proposed permissible non-audit services; - · reviewing and approving or rejecting transactions between the Company and any related persons; and - reviewing and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal control over financial reporting and disclosure controls.

-Since June 7, 2013, the Audit Committee has been composed of three directors: Messrs.
+The Audit Committee is composed of three directors: Messrs.
 Gomo, Kortlang, and Weber.
-In 2013, until February 14, the Audit Committee was composed of four directors: Messrs.
-Gomo, Kortlang, Dempsey and Chong Sup Park.
-From February 14, 2013 to June 7, 2013, the Audit Committee was composed of three directors: Messrs Gomo, Kortlang and Park.
-The Audit Committee met 5 times during the 2013 fiscal year.
+The Audit Committee met 5 times during the 2014 fiscal year.
 The Audit Committee has adopted a written charter that is available to stockholders on the Company's website at http://investor.enphase.com/governance.cfm.